Detection at a constant probability of false alarm (PVLT)

 include("$(@__DIR__)/functions.jl");

 Cell averaging.
-Detection with PVLT¶
+Detection with PVLT

-CFAR detection using automatic threshold factor¶
+CFAR detection by automatic threshold factor

-In the rest of this example, we show how to use EngeePhased to perform cell-averaged CFAR detection.
+In the rest of this example, we will show how to use EngeePhased to perform cell-averaged CFAR detection.
 For simplicity and without loss of generality, we still assume that the noise is white Gaussian.
 This allows us to compare CFAR with classical detection theory.

 We can create a CFAR detector using the following command: